What is Authentic Amish Food?

 What comes to your mind when you think about Amish food?
 When I think of Amish cuisine, I think of rich, sweet, hearty, homemade comfort food.
 These are a few words that I would use to describe Amish food.

-Consisting of potatoes, noodles, meats, and vegetables, Amish meals are very filling and high in carbs.
+Consisting of potatoes, noodles, meats, vegetables, and bread, Amish meals are very filling and high in carbs.
 Milk and eggs are also a huge part of their diet.
 So, many of their dishes are super-rich and creamy.

 But keep in mind, there is no such thing as “Amish food.”
 The Amish don’t have any dietary restrictions.
 And their recipes are open for anyone to use.